martinvonz/jj/docs/git-compatibility.md

 ## Creating a repo backed by an existing Git repo

-To create a Jujutsu repo backed by a Git repo you already have on disk, use `jj init --git-repo=<path to Git repo> <name>`.
+To create a Jujutsu repo backed by a Git repo you already have on disk, use `jj git init --git-repo=<path to Git repo> <name>`.
 The repo will work similar to a [Git worktree](https://git-scm.com/docs/git-worktree), meaning that the working copies files and the record of the working-copy commit will be separate, but the commits will be accessible in both repos.
 Use `jj git import` to update the Jujutsu repo with changes made in the Git repo.
 Use `jj git export` to update the Git repo with changes made in the Jujutsu repo.

 ## Creating a repo by cloning a Git repo